Anna-Peng/thoughts/README.md

 ## Sleeping with Wind, Sand and Stars

 I wonder what it feels like, \
-To sleep next to a pride of lions, \
+To sleep among a pride of lions, \
 To sleep atop of swaying reefs, \
 Or to sleep inside a mound of warm autumn leaves.